-Liv is a 6 year old little girl with nemaline myopathy.
+Liv is a 10 year old girl with nemaline myopathy.
 Despite the immense struggles she has endured in her short little life, she continues to amaze us with her sweet and easy disposition and her beautiful smile.
 She loves observing the world around her, especially her big brothers.
 As you will see from our story below, Liv was our hope and inspiration during what we thought, until now, was our greatest challenge.

 Shortly before my oldest son’s first birthday, I learned that I was pregnant again.
 My husband, Boris, and I were elated.
 One night as we were watching television, I felt a small lump in my breast.
 I had a biopsy the following day and my life was forever changed when the doctor told me the lump was cancer.
 Not just cancer, but the really bad kind of cancer.
 It was the most aggressive type of tumor and had already spread to my lymph nodes, making it stage III.
 Because I was pregnant, the doctors weren’t able to determine if the cancer had metastasized.
 Boris and I spent days agonizing over whether I could battle cancer while pregnant.
 Our doctors assured us that our baby would be fine.
 It was me that was the unknown.
 My treatment would be different due to the pregnancy.
 But the doctors were also quite confident that the extended and aggressive chemotherapy I needed would make having more children in the future nearly impossible.
 And so Boris and I decided that I would fight for my life and bring another into this world at the same time.

 I had surgery and began chemotherapy immediately.
 I was 16 weeks pregnant.
 I endured 4.5 months of chemo then took a 2 week break to build up strength to deliver our second son, Baron, our miracle warrior.
 2 weeks after he was born, I began my second 3 month round of chemo.
 After completing chemo, I had a double mastectomy, reconstruction and 28 rounds of radiation.